 Bits, Blurbs & FAQs

-Here's the place to find out what I've been doing recently, as well as learn some fun FAQs and writing tips about what's involved in creating a fantasy fiction trilogy.
+Here's the place to see what I'm up to, as well as learn some fun FAQs and writing tips about what's involved in creating a fantasy fiction trilogy.
 And, if you'd like to follow me on Facebook for regular blog posts and more, like me at my author's Facebook page.

 Outline or not?
 I commonly get this question during presentations.
 The answer is yes... and no. For fiction, a rough outline helps you start to structure your book and organize your thoughts.
 But you should not rigidly adhere to it, because your story may develop along lines you didn't imagine at the outset (that happened in all 3 of my books).
 For non-fiction, yes.
 You're organizing a lot of detailed information, and structure is essential to creating the proper flow.